aswinmohanme/blog/priv/content/posts/2023/10-29-heartbreak-lessons.md

 If you have been exposed to tv in any point in your life, you might have grown up thinking about any disney fantasy of romantic love.
 It always end with the prince and pricess ending up with each other and being happy in the moment with the expectation that they live happily ever after.
 If the movie was extended to another 2 hours and showed hte prince gaining weight and becoming a couch potato and the princess growing frusturated and resentment due to raising two kids and the inevitable divorce, I think we as humans would have a better idea of love.

 Relationships are a lot of work.
 The chemicals of love designed to keep the species going is so strong that it makes the work literally invisible.
 Once the happy dance of chemicals and the novely of the relationship wears off, the amount of love just takes a dip. this exposes the amount of work that was required for the relationship to move forward. this makes it hard, and once it gets hard, we come to teh incorrect conclusion that relationships are coming to an end and love is not there, which makes us put even less effort in and love gets reduced which is an unhealthy death spiral.
 The person who have more residual feelings of love keeps putting in marginally more effort until the lack of love from the other wears them out and the relationship inevitably comes to an end.
 Then they move on to another relationship where hte initial spark of loves makes the work invisible again.
 And the spiral continues.

+Keep a consious effort to strike up love.
+To our luck, the dip is often followed by a high and even though it does not match the intial high of falling in love, it's more resilient and more muted.

 ## Choosing a Human Being
 We want everything in a partner.
 Not healthy.